Visigothic Kingdom: Muslim conquest

 In 711, Tariq ibn Ziyad, a Muslim Berber client of Musa bin Nusair, the governor of Islamic Africa, invaded Spain with about 7,000 Berber men, while Roderic was in the north fighting the Basques.
 The tale that Julian, Count of Ceuta, facilitated the invasion because one of his daughters had been dishonored by Roderic is possibly mythical.
 By late July, a battle took place at the Guadalete River in the province of Cádiz.
 Roderic was betrayed by his troops, who sided with his enemies, and the king was killed in battle.
 The Muslims then took much of southern Spain with little resistance and went on to capture Toledo, where they executed several Visigothic nobles.
 In 712, Musa, the governor of Ifriqiya, arrived with another army of 18,000, with large Arab contingents.
-He took Mérida in 713 and invaded the north, taking Saragossa and León, which were still under King Ardo, in 714.
+He took Mérida in 713 and invaded the north, taking Zaragoza and León, which were still under King Ardo, in 714.
 After being recalled by the Caliph, Musa left his son Abd al-'Aziz in command.
 By 716, most of the Iberian Peninsula was under Islamic rule, with Septimania taken between 721 and 725.
 The only effective resistance was in Asturias, where a Visigothic nobleman named Pelagius revolted in 718, and defeated the Muslims at the battle of Covadonga; this was the beginning of the Reconquista.

 According to Joseph F. O'Callaghan, the remnants of the Hispano-Gothic aristocracy still played an important role in the society of Hispania.
 At the end of Visigothic rule, the assimilation of Hispano-Romans and Visigoths was occurring at a fast pace.
 Their nobility had begun to think of themselves as constituting one people, the gens Gothorum or the Hispani.
 An unknown number of them fled and took refuge in Asturias or Septimania.
 In Asturias, they supported Pelagius's uprising, and joining with the indigenous leaders, formed a new aristocracy.
 The population of the mountain region consisted of native Astures, Galicians, Cantabri, Basques and other groups unassimilated into Hispano-Gothic society.

 Resistance also continued in the regions around the Pyrenees with the establishment of the Marca Hispanica from 760 to 785 by the Frankish Empire.
 The Berbers settled in the south and the Meseta Central in Castile.
 Initially, the Muslims generally left the Christians alone to practise their religion, although non-Muslims were subject to Islamic law and treated as second-class citizens.